fafalone/WinDevLib/README.md

 #### Custom Helper Functions
 In addition to coverage of common Windows SDK-defined macros and inlined functions, a small number of custom helper functions are provided to deal with Windows data types and similar not properly supported by the language.
 These are:

+`Public Function GetMem(Of T)(ByVal ptr As LongPtr) As T` - A generic to dereference a pointer into any type.
+The native `CType(Of )` allows dereferencing to UDTs, but this helper allows instrinsic types in addition to UDTs, and is used the same way.

+`Public Function DCast(Of T, T2)(ByVal v As T2) As T` - Direct Cast: Copies the data of v into any type, without modification, so no overflows, and possible to e.g. go from `LongLong` to `POINT`, with `Dim pt As POINT = DCast(Of POINT)(SomeLongLong)`

 `Public Function LPWSTRtoStr(lPtr As LongPtr, Optional ByVal fFree As Boolean = True) As String`\
 Converts a pointer to an LPWSTR/LPCWSTR/PWSTR/etc to an instrinsic `String` (BSTR)